marcusasar/SQL_Project_Sales_Analysis/README.md

 # The Analysis

 Each query for this project aimed at investigating specific aspects of the sales.
 Here’s how I approached each question:

+  1. What is the number of sales made in each time of the day?

+To identify the number of sales in each time of the day, I filtered it by the day name, grouped the data by total sales, focusing on Thursday.
+This query highlights sales made in each tome of day:

+'''sql
+SELECT
+  time_of_day,
+  COUNT(*) AS cnt
+FROM sales
+WHERE day_name = 'Thursday'
+GROUP BY time_of_day
+ORDER BY cnt DESC;
+'''